Capital Credits

 Each year, any funds remaining after expenses have been paid (margins) are allocated to your capital credit account.
 Capital credits, which are based on the amount of electricity each member uses, vary from member to member and year to year.
 The PEC Board of Directors, after assessing the financial condition of the co-op, determines what portion of margins can be returned or distributed to members.

-This process helps keep the cooperative financially stable, while offering members the benefit of a distribution whenever possible.
+This process helps keep the cooperative financially stable while offering members the benefit of a distribution whenever possible.

-Capital Credits FAQs
+FAQs

 Capital credits are funds you, as a member, invest (through your monthly bill payment) in the cooperative for capital improvements to ensure system reliability and to meet the growth demands.
-Capital credits are based on the amount of electricity each member uses, and vary from member to member and year to year.
+Capital credits are based on the amount of electricity each member uses and vary from member to member and year to year.

 A capital credit allocation is simply a record of your investment/ownership in the cooperative.
 Each year, any funds remaining after expenses have been paid (margins) are allocated to your capital credit account.